brodieaustin/poisoned-well-novel/poisoned-well.md

 The slaver seemed compelled by this argument.
 He waved the crowd away.
 They didn't move until he grunted, "Go!"
 With that they shuffled out.
 Only the woman remained.
 "Please not her too.
 Please."
 The slaver nodded and the woman left.

 Alone, Manan could feel the heat just below the surface of her skin.
 Even as she stood there naked in the room, she could feel sweat beaded up under her arms.
-She changed her look from the pitiful, whimpering one to a mischevious one.
+She changed her look from the pitiful, whimpering one to a mischievous one.
 She laughed then began to dart around the room.
 She let the slaver grab her, then slipped away again.
 She was must faster than him, but tempered her movements to let him catch up.

-When she had him completley engaged in the thrill of pursuit, she darted for the door.
-Surprisingly, it gave way and she passed throough, careful to keep up the laughter.
+When she had him completely engaged in the thrill of pursuit, she darted for the door.
+Surprisingly, it gave way and she passed through, careful to keep up the laughter.
 She stopped and gave the slaver a smile.
 He understood the game and came after her.
-She darted through the ktichens naked and into the cool night shade in the oasis.
+She darted through the kitchens naked and into the cool night shade in the oasis.

 She veered off into the trees, brushing past the sharp blades of whatever exotic plants had been planted here.
 The palm trees hung low to the ground.
 She splashed through little rill of water, stopped and made sure that the slaver was chasing here.
 He huffed and puffed after her, but there he was.